Scille/parsec-cloud/docs/rfcs/old/0021-sequester-realm-extract-file-format.md

     -- keep this relationship valid !
-    author INTEGER REFERENCES device (_id) NOT NULL, -- this field is called created_on in Parsec datamodel, but it correspond to the timestamp field in the API -- (the value is provided by the client when sending request and not created on backend side) so better -- give it the better understandable name timestamp TIMESTAMPTZ NOT NULL,
+    author INTEGER REFERENCES device (_id) NOT NULL, -- this field is called created_on in Parsec datamodel, but it correspond to the timestamp field in the API -- (the value is provided by the client when sending request and not created on server side) so better -- give it the better understandable name timestamp TIMESTAMPTZ NOT NULL,